VIPL-Audio-Visual-Speech-Understanding/learn-an-effective-lip-reading-model-without-pains/README.md

 ## Introduction

 This is the repository of [Learn an Effective Lip Reading Model without Pains]().
 In this repository, we provide pre-trained models and training settings for deep lip reading.
 We train our model on [LRW Dataset](http://www.robots.ox.ac.uk/~vgg/data/lip_reading/lrw1.html) and [LRW1000 Dataset](https://vipl.ict.ac.cn/view_database.php?id=14).
 We obtain **88.4%** and **55.7%** on LRW and LRW-1000, respectively.
 The results are comparable and even surpass current state-of-the-art results.
+Especially, we reach the current state-of-the-art result (55.7%) on LRW-1000 Dataset.

 ## Benchmark